 America’s credit unions exist to fix what's broken.
 They stand for inclusion, financial empowerment and economic opportunity.
 We will ensure Filene asks the important questions.

-Dr. Sekou Bermiss is an Assistant Professor of Management at the McCombs School of Business at the University of Texas at Austin.
+Dr. Sekou Bermiss is an Associate Professor at the University of North Carolina at Chapel Hill, Kenan-Flagler Business School.
 He received a B.S. in Chemical Engineering at Rensselaer Polytechnic Institute (NY), and a M.S. and Ph.D in Management and Organizations from the Kellogg School of Management at Northwestern University.